You are here

 Backhouse Lecture

-Jackie Leach Scully will talk about what disability, difference and normality mean for Friends in the 21st century.
+Jackie asks the question: What might disability, difference and normality mean for Friends in the 21st century?

-Jackie is an active Quaker and a previous Swarthmore Lecturer (2002) to Britain Yearly Meeting.
+Jackie Leach Scully is an active Quaker and a previous Swarthmore Lecturer (2002) to Britain Yearly Meeting.
 With an initial training in biological sciences, she is now resident in Australia and Professor of Bioethics at the University of NSW.
 She conducts research into how people with disability engage with medical and healthcare innovations.
 She has been a disability activist for over thirty years.